tldr-pages/tldr/pages/linux/dmd.md

 # dmd

-> D compiler for Linux.
+> Official D compiler for Linux.
 > More information: <https://dlang.org/dmd-linux.html>.

 - Generate code for all template instantiations: